deliteser112/eclipse-platform-releng-buildtools/db/README.md

 1. Make your changes to entity classes, remembering to add new ones to `core/src/main/resources/META-INF/persistence.xml` so they'll be picked up.
-2. Run the `nomulus generate_sql_schema` command to generate a new version of `db-schema.sql.generated`.
+2. Run the `devTool generate_sql_schema` command to generate a new version of `db-schema.sql.generated`.
 The full command line to do this is:

     `./gradlew devTool --args="-e localhost generate_sql_schema